How to Create a Convincing Business Plan for Your Mobile Apps?

 Unique Value Proposition

-This is where you can boast of the things that differentiate you from other organizations and businesses, something about your app that is unique in itself.
+This is where you can boast of the things that differentiate you from other organizations and solution providers, something about your app that is unique in itself.
 Not just better but definitely different.
-For example, the USP for Domino’s Pizza is “You get fresh, hot pizza delivered to your door in 30 minutes or less or it’s free.”
+For example, the USP for Domino’s Pizza is “You get fresh, hot pizza delivered to your door in 30 minutes or less or else it’s free.”

 End objective of your app